Nikeshbajaj/DeepLearning_TensorflowKeras/README.md

 #### Will be updated with codes and details soon...

-## RNN with valriable length of input
+## Recurrent Neural Network with valriable length of input

 <p align="center">
 <img src="https://raw.githubusercontent.com/Nikeshbajaj/DeepLearning_TensorflowKeras/master/img/RNN_many2one.png" width="300"/>